MattimaxForce/AutoTrainer/README.md

 # AutoTrainer
-Train every model type with just One UI to set up your training.
+Train all model types from a unified UI setup.